-Josephine then asked, “What causes echolalia?”
-I stated to Josephine, “Oftentimes children echo when they don’t understand what has just been said, and other times they do understand but just can’t use the grammar correctly.
+Josephine then asked, "What causes echolalia?"
+I stated to Josephine, "Often children echo when they don’t understand what has just been said, and other times they do understand but just can’t use the grammar correctly.
 Other children will simply echo when they don’t want to make the effort to really listen to what the adult is saying, process it, and prepare an answer—all very time-consuming and difficult.
-It’s much easier just to repeat how well this usually works.”
-Do you have a Josephine who would benefit from listening to this track during your next session?
+It’s much easier just to repeat."
+Do you have a Josephine who would benefit from listening to this section during your next session?

 Once she’s done it with your help, remind her to do it whenever she can’t process a question.
 People will then rephrase questions in a way she’s more likely to understand, leading to a genuine exchange."

 Tristan, age 13, was an autistic boy whose parents came to see me because he did not understand the word "where."
 Every time they asked him where he was going, he echoed the complete phrase.
 I suggested that they try asking, "What place?" instead of "Where?"
 His parents started pairing the two.
 They would say, "Tristan, where, what place did we go today?"
 After a while, they were able to drop the "What place"—he now understood what "where" meant.
 By rewording the question and pairing it with a phrase he knew, Tristan’s parents were able to cut down on his echolalia and increase his vocabulary.